WpW: The Beginner’s Guide to LiteSpeed Cache for WordPress

 The LiteSpeed Cache Dashboard allows you to see the status of all of your LSCache and QUIC.cloud services (Image Optimization, Critical CSS Generation, Low-Quality Image Placeholders, Cache Crawler, etc.) at a glance.
 You can also check your page load time and your page speed score.
 Learn more.

 The settings in this section control your usage of QUIC.cloud services, the ability to auto upgrade the plugin, and which messages you want to have displayed on the dashboard.
 Learn more.

 This section allows you to configure your Content Delivery Network for use with WordPress.
 If you don’t use a CDN, don’t worry about it.
-CDN support is disabled by default.
+We’ve left CDN support disabled by default.
 Learn more.

 LiteSpeed Cache for WordPress provides the ability to optimize your images, making them smaller, and faster to transmit.
 This is done through a QUIC.cloud service and can be controlled in this section of the plugin.
 Learn more.